 Meghan Lescault is a PhD candidate in the Department of History at the University of Toronto.
 She is writing her dissertation on the topic of secular canonesses in the Southern Low Countries (modern-day Belgium) from 1200 to 1600.
 These women have often been neglected in the religious historiography partly due to tradition that imposes a monastic model on female religious life.
 Lescault seeks to give the canonesses their proper place in the historical record by studying them as non-cloistered women.

-For the Other Sisters project, Lescault is focusing on secular canonesses throughout Europe from 1100 to 1800.
+For the Other Sister project, Lescault is focusing on secular canonesses throughout Europe from 1100 to 1800.

 Laura Moncion is a PhD Candidate at the Centre for Medieval Studies, University of Toronto, Canada.
 She is working on a dissertation on late-medieval women recluses in German-speaking towns, under the direction of Isabelle Cochelin and Shami Ghosh.
 Her work has been published in postmedieval: a journal of medieval cultural studies, Imaginations: Revue d’études interculturelles de l’image/Journal of Cross-Cultural Image Studies, the Heythrop Journal, and the Global Medieval Sourcebook.